 But there are a number of fixed costs your business might incur that you rarely pay in your personal life.
 In fact, some variable costs to individuals are fixed costs to businesses.
 Here's a master list of fixed costs for any developing company to keep in mind:

-Utility bills: Your heating or cooling bill might fluctuate as seasons change, but it is generally not affected by business operations.
+- Utility bills: The cost of utility bills in company offices may fluctuate as seasons change, but it is generally not affected by business operations.

-Lease on warehouse space: Warehouses are paid for the same way you'd pay rent on your office space.
-They do not change in price as you store more or fewer products inside, but can have storage and capacity limits.
+- Lease on warehouse space: Warehouses are paid for the same way you'd pay rent on your office space.
+The cost is relatively stable but you may run into storage and capacity limits that can impact cost.

-Lease on trucks for shipment: Truck leases work the same way as a car payment, and will not charge differently depending on how many shipments you make.
+- Lease on trucks for shipment: If your company sells physical products, transportation may be a regular cost.
+Truck leases work the same way as a car payment, and will not charge differently depending on how many shipments you make.

 Calculating your fixed costs isn't always the most fun part of growing your business.
 But knowing what they are, and when you'll pay each one, gives you the peace of mind you need to serve and delight your customers.